ADJUSTMENT OF STATUS AFTER A VISA OVERSTAY

 I know that doesn’t sound great if you have overstayed on your visa.
 However, the good news is that as an “immediate relative” of US citizen you can successfully file for adjustment of status, even if your authorized period of stay has passed as long as you:

-1) meet the requirements to be able to adjust status and 2) you don’t have any other immigration or criminal violations that make you inadmissible and will prevent you from being able to adjust status and obtain a green card.
+- you don’t have other immigration or criminal violations that make you inadmissible and will prevent you from being able to adjust status and obtain a green card.

 Before we dive in and talk about the requirements, it is important to define the term “immediate relative.”
 When I think of immediate family members, I think of parents, brothers, sisters and spouses.
 For US immigration purposes, siblings do not count as immediate family.
 So, when you hear the term “immediate relatives” in the immigration context know that it means spouses, unmarried children under 21 years of age, and parents as long as the petitioning U.S. citizen is 21 years of age or older.